AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 (1) If a guest falls ill during their stay in the accommodation establishment, the

-accommodation provider is obliged to provide medical care if this is necessary and
+accommodation provider is obliged to arrange medical care if this is necessary and

 the guest is unable to do so themselves.

-The accommodation provider has the following claim for reimbursement of costs against the guest or in the event of
+The accommodation provider is entitled to reimbursement of the following costs from the guest or, in the event of

 a) any reimbursement of medical expenses not yet paid by the guest;